Duke-BC-DL-for-Energy-Infrastructure/Colab-Notebooks-for-Training-Models/README.md

 # Colab-Notebooks-for-Training-Models
 ## Purpose of this repo
 This repo is meant to store any notebooks we use to run experiments with synthetic data.

-## How to use this
+## Downloading the notebooks off the repo
+To download a notebook, go the repo and click on the notebook.
+Then select raw and either 1) right click and 'Save Page As...' or 2) press <kbd>Ctrl</kbd> + <kbd>s</kbd> or <kdb>⌘</kbd> + <kbd>s</kbd> on mac and then select a location to save it.
+Make sure it has the extension '.ipynb'.
+Then, you can upload it to Google Colab or use as a Jupyter Notebook.

+## Organization
 The goal is to keep this repo clutter-free and simple to use.
-That means having only one notebook (which would be the most up-to-date version) per experiment.
+That likely means having only one notebook (which would be the most up-to-date version) per experiment.
 Make sure to either tell everyone what you are going to push or make a pull request so the whole team is aware of what changes are being made.

 ## Experiments
 ### Main Experiment